redux-observable/redux-observable/README.md

 dispatch(fetchUserById(123));

-// If you find it more readable, you certainly can omit all the those
+// If you find it more readable, you certainly can omit all those
 // arrow function parenthesis (or use regular functions)

 const fetchUserById = userId =>